“There is nothing new on Wall Street or in stock speculation. What has happened in

 As the margin on lending declines, lenders, begin to take higher risks.
+They should certainly consult with their financial advisors before taking those risks so that they don’t make a terrible judgment call.
 Eventually, the degree of risk accepted by lenders is not offset by the expected return on the loan – i.e. the probability of partial to total loss of capital is not offset by a corresponding rate of interest that compensates for the risk of loss.
 As default rates increase, the loss of capital causes the rate of return from lending to go negative.
 Lenders then stop lending and the system seizes up.
 This is what occurred, basically, in 2008.
 If you would like further help or support about any of this, you may want to check out this ROFX review for more information.
 This graphic shows illustrates this idea of lenders pulling away from lending:

 The graph above from the St Louis Fed shows the year over year percentage change in commercial/industrial loans on a monthly basis from commercial banks from 1998 to present.
 I have maintained that real economic growth since the initial boost provided by QE has been contracting for several years.
 As you can see, the rate of growth in lending to businesses has been declining since 2012.
 The data in the chart above is through October and it appears like it might go negative, which would mean that commercial lending is contracting.
 This is despite all of the blaring media propaganda about how great the economy is performing.

 The decline in lending is a function of both lenders pulling back from the market, per reports about credit conditions in the bank loan market tightening, and a decline in the demand for loans from the private sector.
 Both are indicative of declining economic activity.